-13 See, e.g., D.95-03-042, 1995 WL 238604 (discussing development of cost-based rates for unbundled wholesale wireless services). oversight," including specifically of wireless wholesale transactions.14 The Commission has not regulated such transactions since 1995,15 and the FCC decided in 1996 to sunset its wireless resale rules in 2002.16 A few other examples illustrate how far out of step Cal Advocates' recommendations are with the Commission's regulatory policies for the highly-competitive wireless industry: - Mandating that TracFone increase the number of subscribers on each brand by 25,000 per year, for 10 years, for each non-LifeLine brand;17 - Mandating a specific number (10) of employees dedicated solely to customer migration;18 - Requiring Verizon to pay customers \$25 to terminate service with TracFone and switch to a competitor;19 - [>] Conditioning the phase-out of any existing brand on prior CPUC approval;20 - Ordering Verizon to provide home internet at prices set by the CPUC (\$15) indefinitely;21 19 Testimony of Dr. Surabhi Karambelkar on behalf of the Public Advocates Offices at the California Public Utilities Commission, April 2, 2021 ("Karambelkar Testimony") at 41:10-13.
-20 Id. at 40:8-27.
+&lt;sup>13 See, e.g., D.95-03-042, 1995 WL 238604 (discussing development of cost-based rates for unbundled wholesale wireless services). the market forces of competition will police the mobile market and allow for an orderly withdrawal of government oversight," including specifically of wireless wholesale transactions.
+The Commission has not regulated such transactions since 1995, and the FCC decided in 1996 to sunset its wireless resale rules in 2002.
+A few other examples illustrate how far out of step Cal Advocates' recommendations are with the Commission's regulatory policies for the highly-competitive wireless industry: - Mandating that TracFone increase the number of subscribers on each brand by 25,000 per year, for 10 years, for each non-LifeLine brand; - Mandating a specific number (10) of employees dedicated solely to customer migration; - Requiring Verizon to pay customers \$25 to terminate service with TracFone and switch to a competitor; - > Conditioning the phase-out of any existing brand on prior CPUC approval; Id. at 40:8-27.